-IOCL is executing projects of varying scales with cumulative project cost of over ₹1.1-1.5 Lakh crore, to be implemented in the next four-five years, despite parts of this capex being non-committed in nature.
+IOCL is executing projects of varying scales with cumulative project cost of over ₹1.1-1.5 Lakh crore to be implemented in the next four-five years, despite parts of this capex being non-committed.

-In FY25, the company is expected to incur capex of $\sim ₹28,000-30,000$ crore at a consolidated level, of which, majority is likely to be towards enhancing capacity of its refineries (the company has plans for increasing refining capacity of Panipat Refinery, Gujarat Refinery and Barauni Refinery, which is likely to cost $\sim ₹63,500$ crore and setup of greenfield refinery in Cauvery Basin Refinery and Petrochemicals Limited of 9 MMT per annum (MMTPA) at a cost of ₹38,830 crore).
+In 9MFY25, the company has incurred capex of ₹28,000 crore with estimated capex outlay of ₹35,000 crore for FY25.
+It is expected to incur capex of ~₹30,000-35,000 crore per annum (pa) at a consolidated level over the next 2-3 years, of which, majority is likely to be towards enhancing capacity of its refineries (the company has plans for increasing refining capacity of Panipat Refinery, Gujarat Refinery and Barauni Refinery, which is likely to cost ~₹63,500 crore and setup of greenfield refinery in Cauvery Basin Refinery and Petrochemicals Limited of 9 MMT per annum (MMTPA) at a cost of ₹38,830 crore).
 The balance capex is largely towards expansion in petrochemical setup and setting up of additional renewable power capacity with estimated cost outlay of ₹5000 crore.